geometricgrouptheorydev/geometricgrouptheorydev/README.md

 # GGTdev

-**Geometric Group Theorist | Research Engineer**
+**Geometric Group Theorist | Technical Author | Research Engineer**

-I am a specialist in geometric group theory applying mathematical rigor to software engineering.
+I am a specialist in geometric group theory applying mathematical rigor to software and documentation.
 This GitHub profile serves both as a curated showcase of stable technical implementations, primarily focusing on projects with a mathematical flavor and also to showcase my mathematical technical writing expertise.

 *Note: This account acts as a portfolio for polished, high-quality work; it does not reflect the entirety of my daily research or development activity.*